-Aerstone hosts a monthly free webinar series.
-Our June 2017 webinar will walk you through the steps to achieving full DFARS compliance.
+Aerstone hosts a monthly free webinar series that walks you through the steps to achieving full DFARS compliance.
 All DoD contractors and their subcontractors are required to comply with the new DFARS cybersecurity regulations by 12/31/2017, including a NIST 800-171 compliance audit.

 Watch this recording of our free DFARS webinar, and schedule your assessment today!

 The Defense Federal Acquisition Regulation Supplement (DFARS) contains a new clause, “Safeguarding Covered Defense Information and Cyber Incident Reporting” (Section 252.204-7012), which requires all DoD prime contractors and subcontractors to implement “adequate security” based on a set of security controls referenced in NIST SP 800-171, and to conduct cyber incident analysis and reporting.
 The wording of the clause is sufficiently broad as to require compliance by virtually any company doing business with the DoD, across any industry (whether technical or non-technical) no later than 31 December 2017.

 In order to achieve the standard of adequate security, contractors are obligated to implement “protective measures that are commensurate with the consequences and probability of loss, misuse, or unauthorized access to, or modification of information.”
 The seventy-nine (79) security controls identified in NIST SP 800-171 map back to a down-selected set of controls defined in NIST SP 800-53 Rev.4, which is used by the government to ensure security posture of both classified and unclassified systems, as required by the Federal Information Security Modernization Act (FISMA).